L1

 Possible Causes

-Thermostat or sensor miscalibration, Control board stuck in continuous cooling, Ambient temperature very low, Door gasket leaking causing overcooling near sensor
+Thermostat or sensor miscalibration, Control board stuck in continuous cooling, Very low ambient temperature, Door gasket leaking causing overcooling near the sensor.

 How to Fix / Troubleshooting